-The Resource Africa blog hosts fresh ideas and new perspectives on topical issues in conservation, rights, and development in Southern Africa.
+News, opinion pieces and statements authored by Resource Africa, Community Leaders Network members, and guest contributors, from whom we welcome hosts fresh ideas and new perspectives on topical issues in conservation, rights, and development in Southern Africa.

-The views in these blog posts are the authors’ own and do not necessarily represent those of Resource Africa.
+The views in the guest author posts are the authors’ own and do not necessarily represent those of Resource Africa

-If you have a perspective on a topical issue and would like to contribute a short blog post, please email us firstname.lastname@example.org
+If you have a perspective on a topical issue and would like to contribute an opinion piece, please refer our blog guidelines, and email us firstname.lastname@example.org

-Please click inside images to read the paper in full.
+Please click inside images to read recent and significant contributions to our library.

 RESOURCE AFRICA NEWSLETTER RA ROUNDUP ISSUE 1

-Resource Africa : news about southern African rural communities work to have sustainable natural resource use rights on the global conservation agenda.
+A newsletter about southern African CBNRM rural communities and their advocacy for sustainable natural resource use rights to be prioritized on the global conservation agenda.